 - Don’t Address to Bother: Never entertain an irritated customer in a manner that he or she is bothering you as this may make your situation worse.
 In return, you will end up attracting wrong publicity.

-- Don’t Make Weak Excuses: Comparison with other customers or defensive approach to resolving the matter with unrealistic reasons is a clear indication of the matter being overlooked.
+- Don’t Make Weak Excuses: Comparison with other customers or defensive approach to resolve the matter with unrealistic reasons is a clear indication of the matter being overlooked.